 Introduction of i-ARRC

-ILAS’s International Academic Research and Resource Center for Language Education (i-ARRC) was established for the purpose of providing innovative language education attuned to the needs of a global society.
-It has two key functions: implementing the foreign language courses in liberal arts and sciences education and supporting students’ self-directed language studies.
+The International Academic Research and Resource Center for Language Education (i-ARRC) at ILAS was established to deliver innovative language education in a global society.
+In addition to administering foreign language courses as part of the university's liberal arts and general education, it supports students' autonomous language learning.

 The Center comprises three divisions: the Division of English Language Education, the Division of Education for Languages Other Than English or Japanese, and the Division of Extracurricular Education.

 The Division of English Language Education ensures the effective administration and medium-to-long-term improvement of courses in English for General Academic Purposes (EGAP): Writing and Listening (WL) and E3 (courses for improving English language skills).
 In WL, the Division provides listening-learning materials and conducts small-group classes, encouraging students to engage in autonomous language study.
 The Division has been developing original writing textbooks and is planning to update E3 courses.
 It thus contributes to the development of academic language skills through EGAP courses.

 The Division of Education for Languages Other Than English or Japanese focuses on upgrading teaching environments for better learning outcomes in those languages as part of liberal arts and general education courses.
 The Division supports its language instructors by providing an online tool for sharing lesson tips, as well as other faculty development services.
 It thus promotes classes that incorporate students' feedback into teaching.